argoproj/argo-events/docs/setup/resource.md

 3. Create the sensor by running the following command,

         kubectl apply -n argo-events -f https://raw.githubusercontent.com/argoproj/argo-events/master/examples/sensors/resource.yaml

+4. The event source we created in step 1 contains configuration which makes the gateway listen to Argo workflows marked with label `workflows.argoproj.io/phase: Succeeded` and `app: my-workflow`.

-4. If you create an argo workflow called `my-workflow`, once it transitions into `success` state, the sensor will trigger another argo workflow.
+5. Lets create a workflow called `my-workflow` with label `app: my-workflow`, so that when it transitions into `success` state, the gateway will get a notification.

+        apiVersion: argoproj.io/v1alpha1
+        kind: Workflow
+        metadata:
+          name: my-workflow
+          labels:
+            app: my-workflow
+        spec:
+          entrypoint: whalesay
+          templates:
+          - name: whalesay
+            container:
+              image: docker/whalesay:latest
+              command: [cowsay]
+              args: ["hello world"]

+6. Create `my-wokflow` and wait for the workflow to complete.

+        kubectl -n argo-events create my-worflow.yaml

+5. Once the `my-workflow` completes, the sensor will trigger the workflow.
+Run `argo list` to list the triggered workflow.

 ## Troubleshoot
 Please read the [FAQ](https://argoproj.github.io/argo-events/faq/).